• Skip to primary navigation

 Keywords : polarized fluorescence, polarized super-resolution imaging, polarized nonlinear microscopy

-Polarization is an important property of light that is often ignored in light-matter interaction, in particular for bio-imaging applications.
-We develop methodologies for optical microscopy that exploit the properties of light polarization by a control of the incident or detected polarization states.
-This approach allows retrieving molecular orientational information in biological media, from complex bio-molecular assemblies down to single molecules.
-The methodology is also applied for the investigation of nanostructures, either dielectric or metallic.
+Polarization is an important property of light that is key for how light interacts with matter (for example, reflection, refraction, scattering, fluorescence, etc.).
+However, polarization is often ignored, in particular for bio-imaging applications.
+We develop methodologies for optical microscopy that exploit the polarization of light by controling the incident or detected polarization states.
+These approaches allow retrieving molecular orientational information in biological media, from complex bio-molecular assemblies down to single molecules.
+The methodology is also applied for the study of nanostructures, either dielectric or metallic.

 Polarized non-linear imaging